startos00/visualplanning/README.md

 A **visual prototype**: a deep-sea canvas where you can map a project at **Strategic (big picture)** and **Tactical (execution)** levels, plus **Resource (research)** nodes.
 Everything saves to **localStorage** (no backend).

 ### Why you built it
 I want to solve my anxiety of not getting anything done.
-I also want to visual my research, strategy, and execuation.
+I also want to visualise my research, strategy, and execution.
 Basically the whole project life cycle in one platform.
 ### What works today
 The features, the garden(rewarding system), cards&nodes, mascot assistants, the app logo